 - Is PPC data displayed in Google Analytics?

 - Are clicks and sessions recorded correctly?

-Another important aspect that you should pay attention to is the campaigns tagging.
+Another essential aspect that you should pay attention to campaign tagging.
 In Google Analytics tagging is performed using parameters in your URL.
 It usually looks like this:

 There are five UTM tags in Google Analytics:

-- the lack of a tracking code on some pages (which tracks and records visits);
+- the lack of tracking code on some pages (which tracks and records visits);

 - the absence of manually implemented tags in personalized letters and newsletters;

 Unfortunately, companies often face the inability to rely on gathered data.

 Even if your team is highly professional don’t hesitate to doubt and question the data to ensure it makes economic sense to use it.